-So when he came to work on that section of the machine it suddenly fell on him.
+So when Jim came to work on that section of the machine it suddenly fell on him.

 Employers have a strict legal duty to take care for their workers.

-There should have been a much better plan for the work; risk assessments and method statements should have been prepared.
+There should have been a much better plan for the work, and risk assessments and method statements should have been prepared.

-The breach of duty seemed clear to us, so we pursued his case through the County Court.
+The breach of duty seemed clear to us, so we pursued Jim’s case through the County Court.

 We obtained statements from witnesses and expert evidence about his injuries.

-As the trial date was approaching the insurers finally agreed to negotiate sensible.
+As the trial date was approaching the insurers finally agreed to negotiate sensibly.